benbrastmckie/.config/README.md

 ```

 You are now read use NeoVim in Alacritty, complete with Tmux and the Fish shell.
-I highly recommend swapping the CapsLock and Esc keys as detailed below for using Ubuntu on a Macbook Pro.
+I highly recommend swapping the CapsLock and Esc keys as detailed below for using Debian on a Macbook Pro.

 # Remapping Mac Keys

 If you are running Linux on a Macbook, it can be convenient to swap the CapsLock and Esc keys, as well as turning Ctrl into Alt, Alt into Command, and Command into Ctrl.
-To achieve these remappings, run the following commands for Arch and Ubuntu, respectively:
+To achieve these remappings, run the following commands for Arch and Debian, respectively:

 Arch:
 ```